BU-NU-CLOUD-SP18/Ceph-Tracing/Proposal/README.md

 Acceptance Criteria
 ===================

-1. A weighted decision has been made to determine if Jaeger can be used to replace the existing Blkin infrastructure.
+1. A weighted decision to determine if Jaeger can be used to replace the existing Blkin infrastructure

-2. Jaeger has been introduced as a tracing infrastructure in Ceph.
+2. Introduce Jaeger as a tracing infrastructure in Ceph

-3. We are able to capture traces for Ceph using Jaeger.
+3. Capture traces for Ceph using Jaeger

-4. We can visualize the traces thereby generated.
+4. Generate trace visualization

 Release Planning
 ================